Running Benefit Retro Queries in HRS

 E. Empl Rcd# = The Benefits Primary job record the retro is attached to.

-F. Plan Type = Category or grouping of Benefit Plans. (ex: Plan Type 10 include all health plans) A list of Plan Type are available in BN - Plan Types, Benefit Plans, and Payroll Deductions Job Aid.
+F. Plan Type = Category or grouping of Benefit Plans. (ex: Plan Type 10 include all health plans) A list of Plan Type are available in Plan Types, Benefit Plans, and Payroll Deductions Job Aid in HRS.

 G. Benefit Plan = Specific insurance plan an employee is enrolled in.
-A list of Benefit Plan are available in BN - Plan Types, Benefit Plans, and Payroll Deductions Job Aid.
+A list of Benefit Plan are available in Plan Types, Benefit Plans, and Payroll Deductions Job Aid in HRS.

 H. Benefit Program = The suite of Benefit Plans an employee is able to enroll in is referred to as their Benefit Program.

-I. Coverage Code = The level of coverage an employee is enrolled for (ex: family, single, etc.) A list of Coverage Codes are available in BN - Using Health Insurance Coverage Codes and Relationships.
+I. Coverage Code = The level of coverage an employee is enrolled for (ex: family, single, etc.) A list of Coverage Codes are available in Using Health Insurance Coverage Codes and Relationships in HRS.

 J. Retro Ded Effective Date = The Deduction Begin Date that corresponds to the reprocessed Event or Job Row action.